Graph partitioning using matrix values for preconditioning symmetric positive definite systems: Block-diagonal preconditioning

 where the diagonal blocks $A_{11}$ and $A_{22}$ are square of size $m$ and $(n-m)$, respectively; the off-diagonal block $A_{12}$ is $m$-by-$(n-m)$.
 Let $T$ be a block-diagonal preconditioner,

 where $T_j = T_j^* \succ 0$, $j = 1,2$.
 The dimensions of $T_1$ and $T_2$ are same as those of $A_{11}$ and $A_{22}$, respectively.

-Since both $A$ and $T$ are SPD, the convergence of an iterative method for $Ax=b$, such as, e.g., the the Preconditioned Conjugate Gradient method (PCG), is fully determined by the spectrum of the preconditioned matrix $T\inv A$.
-If no information on the exact location of eigenvalues of $T\inv A$ is available, then the worst-case convergence behavior of PCG is traditionally described in terms of the condition number $\kappa(T\inv A)$ of $T\inv A$; $\kappa(T\inv A) = \lambda_{max}(T\inv A) / \lambda_{min}(T\inv A)$ with $\lambda_{max}(T\inv A)$ and $\lambda_{min}(T\inv A)$ denoting the largest and the smallest eigenvalues of the preconditioned matrix, respectively.
+Since both $A$ and $T$ are SPD, the convergence of an iterative method for $Ax=b$, such as PCG, is fully determined by the spectrum of the preconditioned matrix $T\inv A$.
+If no information on the exact location of eigenvalues of $T\inv A$ is available, then the worst-case convergence behavior of PCG is traditionally described in terms of the condition number $\kappa(T\inv A)$, where $\kappa(T\inv A) = \lambda_{\max}(T\inv A) / \lambda_{\min}(T\inv A)$ with $\lambda_{\max}(T\inv A)$ and $\lambda_{\min}(T\inv A)$ denoting the largest and the smallest eigenvalues of the preconditioned matrix, respectively.
 The question which arises is how we can bound $\kappa(T\inv A)$ for an arbitrary $A$ and a block-diagonal $T$.
 The answer to this question is given, e.g., in~\cite[Chapter 9]{Axelsson:94}.
 Below, we briefly state the main result.
-In the subsequent sections, we will need this statement to justify the new partitioning algorithm.

 \begin{definition} Let $U_1$ and $U_2$ be finite dimensional spaces, such that $A$ in~(\ref{eqn:bk_sys}) is partitioned consistently with $U_1$ and $U_2$.
 The constant

 where $W_1$ and $W_2$ are subspaces of the form